paradicms/paradicms.github.io/docs/recipes/create-github-repository.md

 ### Enter a name for your new repository

 You can name the repository as you wish.
-We'll call it "my-collection" here.
+We'll call it *my-collection* here.

 ![Screenshot of creating a new repository in GitHub](img/create-github-repository/create-new-repository.png)